+Figure 3.
+Fatality Rate of accidents in China and Western Countries (CN: China, US: United States of America, UK: United Kingdom, IT: Italy, FR: France, DE: Germany)

+As for the total number of accidents, given the continuing fast development of road traffic in China, the traffic volume is projected to keep increasing in the near future.
+Highway mileage is projected to increase by 12% from 2010 to 2015.
+Other types of road traffic infrastructure are also targeted to be improved and expanded significantly in next five years (National Development and Reform Commission, 2012).
+Therefore, it is of significance to know the influential factors on the severity of traffic accidents to reduce more fatalities caused by traffic accidents.

+Understanding traffic accidents in terms of their severity is important.
+For any road transport participants, it is vital to avert accident in any situation.
+Meanwhile, on condition of an accident involving injuries or fatalities, the odd of death is a more important indicator that represents the severity of accidents under certain circumstances.
+Knowing the underlying reasons that lead to fatalities in accidents, road users could manage their travel more wisely, and traffic administrative offices could take more effective measures to promote a safer transporting environment.

 Fatalities in an accident are the result of a series of causes including people, vehicle, road, and environment (Sha, 2006).
 Traffic accidents, especially fatal ones, should always be avoided under any circumstances by controlling these factors.
 Before a collision, driving behavior and vehicle features determine the impact energy during the accident and the way in which the energy is released.
 After the collision, the chance of survival depends on the vehicle structure, the restraint system and the protection equipment for people involved in the accident, together with the level of medical treatment (Sánchez-Mangas, 2010).